MikolajDro/HydraPetV12/README.md

 **Device Response:**

-- Logs indicating time has been set successfully or errors if the format is incorrect.
+- Logs indicating successful time setting or errors if the format is incorrect.

 ---